erincatto/box2c/docs/dynamics.md

 b2BodyDef myBodyDef = b2DefaultBodyDef();
 ```

-This ensures the body definition is valid and this is **mandatory**.
+This ensures the body definition is valid and this initialization is **mandatory**.

 Box2D copies the data out of the body definition; it does not keep a
 pointer to the body definition.
 This means you can recycle a body